a. describe the main features of operating systems, for example memory management, and scheduling algorithms;

 b. describe immediate, direct, indirect, relative and indexed addressing of memory when referring to low-level languages;

-c. discuss the concepts and, using examples,show an understanding of mnemonics, opcode, operand and symbolic addressing in assembly language to include simple arithmetic operations, data transfer and flow-control.
+c. discuss the concepts and, using examples,show an understanding of mnemonics, opcode, operand and symbolic addressing in assembly language to include simple

 a. describe flat files and relational databases, explaining the differences between them;